 If you are interested in working in a lab for the summer, September is the time to start making enquiries; applications are generally due at the end of Fall term.
 Check with your Professors or with the Departments in the Faculty of Science to learn more about summer student research opportunites.

-Funding for summer research is provided by a number of sourses including: NSERC (Natural Sciences and Engineering Research Council), the Facutly of Science or through grants held by professors in the Faculty of Science.
-In 2011, 60 students were involved in the NSERC and Faculty of Science awards alone.
+Funding for summer research is provided by a number of sources including: NSERC (Natural Sciences and Engineering Research Council), the Faculty of Science or through grants held by professors in the Faculty of Science.

 The Faculty of Science has the largest co-op program in the province giving you valuable work experience, putting you in direct contact with future employers and helping you off-set the cost of your tuition.
 Read Doug's story about his co-op experience, and how it landed him his dream job.